What is Waldorf education?

 Are there extra-curricular activities?

-Mountain Sage offers middle school cross country running, and multiple afters chool clubs (many have a small fee) that change on a yearly basis.
+Mountain Sage offers middle school cross country running, and multiple after school clubs (many have a small fee) that change on a yearly basis.
+The Extracurriculars page on our website will be live soon.

 Is there a homeschool curriculum you would recommend?

 There are many wonderful Waldorf-inspired homeschool curricula out there.
-We partner with SEA Homeschoolers in our Mountain Sage Virtual program, and have drawn inspiration and tools from Christopherus and Waldorf Essentials.
+Three to consider are SEA Homeschoolers, Christopherus, and Waldorf Essentials.

 Enrollment has an “Order of Priority.”
-Currently enrolled students who wish to change their enrollment type (e.g. home school enrichment to full time program) are the 4th level of priority behind returning students, siblings of already enrolled students, and children of founding families.
+Currently enrolled students who wish to change their enrollment type (e.g. home school enrichment to full time program) are the 3rd level of priority behind returning students and siblings of already enrolled students.
 Please visit our Enrollment Process page to learn more.

 Are parents required to volunteer a certain number of hours?